Bristol City Football Club has been at the heart of South Bristol since 1897.

 We have a commitment to provide excellent customer service, maintain a safe family environment in our stadium and provide the best possible value to our supporters.

-They are there to answer any questions you may have about any aspect of the way in which the club is run.
+He is able to answer any questions you may have about any aspect of the way in which the club is run.

 If they are unable to answer your question directly, they will refer it to the appropriate member of staff.